enricllagostera/ponte/process/to-do.md

 ## Backlog

-- [ ] Separate commands **compile folder** from **individual and hierarchical file selection** in file preview, showing them as diff GUI elements
 - [ ] Allow importing from wiki as individual files or as folder compilations
 - [ ] Load commits from wiki repo and display in commit feed
-- [ ] Visualize a timeline of commits showing passage of time between them
+- [ ] Improve keyboard accessibility of the tree navigation in file selection
 - [ ] Visualize commits in an ordered topological timeline (usual git charts)
 - [ ] Encode manually selected files
 - [ ] Ignore commits from subject (simple string pattern)